Painting contractors in

 Permit Requirements

 Hartford requires permits for exterior work on historic properties and commercial buildings.
-Residential interior work typically no permit required unless structural changes involved.
+Residential interior painting typically no permit required.
+Lead-safe work certification mandatory for pre-1978 structures.

 Inspection Schedule